-Last summer I was lucky enough to have a writing studio built up the back of the garden.
-So my writing day begins by making a pot of tea and heading up through the garden to my studio.
+A few years ago I was lucky enough to be able to convert my kids' cubby into a writing studio.
+It sits nestled at the very back of the garden, so my writing day begins by making a pot of tea and heading up the winding path to my studio.
 Our garden is quite bushy and full of bird life - it is a wonderful way to leave all the daily jobs behind and get into my writing head space.

 Question: Where do you find inspiration?

 Everywhere!
 Newspapers, documentaries, TV shows, magazines, podcasts, songs, poems, books – even conversations that I eavesdrop in on.
 If I really need a good dose of writing inspiration though, I go back to my all time favourite books.
 They remind me what good writing can be.

 Question: Do you have any tips for beating writer’s block?

 I have never yet experienced a block in ideas.
 I have notebooks FULL of ideas - most of which will never see the light of day.
 But when I am starting a new project, I go back to these notebooks and see what grabs my attention.
 They might be things I have heard, newspaper articles, pictures or photos, ideas I have had just before falling asleep (these are either brilliant or terrible!), or just a snippet of a thought that has bugged me enough to write down.